 Taurus

 Religious texts proclaim that God is both Omnipotent and Omnipresent.
 If God is part of everything and exists everywhere, how is the devil separate from God?
 Could it be that the idea of the devil, his deeds and lack of integrity and compassion are present to allow us to choose a life pathway compatible with our individual core values?
 To give us choice about how we want to exist.
 This opportunity has been described down through our history via wars and conflict.
-Much like what is going on in American today: Lies, manipulation, lawlessness?
+Much like what is going on in America today: Lies, manipulation, lawlessness?
 Is this our modern-day Sodom and Gomorrah?

-I would like to propose that present day chaos has been created to allow us to choose to be slaves or free?
-Remember that people who want to take your freedoms of thought, choice and expression are not your friends, they simple want to restrict your ability to make your choices that are best for you and instead have you serve their agendas.
+I would like to propose that present-day chaos has been created to allow us to choose to be slaves or free.
+Remember that people who want to take your freedoms of thought, choice and expression are not your friends, they simply want to restrict your ability to make the choices that are best for you and instead have you serve their agendas.
 They want your allegiance, the product of your labor, your loyalty, your obedience.

-In my opinion, one of the first places the tyranny begins is with our awareness concerning our own safety and health.
-Ill informed, scared people will comply, and sick people don’t have the energy to argue and fight.
+In my opinion, one of the first places where tyranny begins is with our awareness concerning our own safety and health.
+Ill-informed, scared people will comply, and sick people don’t have the energy to argue and fight.
 Controlling our need for safety and strength is a must for these despots to prevail.

 History often teaches us that people are reluctant to change without assurance that there is something better coming along.
 How can we combat feeling of vulnerability and weakness of both body and spirit?
-By making up our minds to be the best we can we from the inside out and the outside in.
+By making up our minds to be the best we can be from the inside out and the outside in.
 By taking responsibility for all that we are and all that we can be.
 By not allowing anyone to make decisions that are not in our best interests; by being self-responsible and practicing SELF-HEALTH.

 By now, most of our readers are aware that there is a protocol of math as medicine that is available to lead us into a future that provides optimal form and function.
-Buckminster Full suggested that “In order to change something, don’t struggle to change the existing model.
+Buckminster Fuller suggested that “In order to change something, don’t struggle to change the existing model.
 Create a new model and make the old one obsolete.”

 And so it is for our species, we have the opportunity to choose - it is a matter of life or death for humankind on this planet to embrace the idea that math can serve us as medicine.